 Reporter & Author

-Susan Stellin is a freelance reporter and the author of Chancers, a dual memoir written with her partner Graham MacIndoe about his struggle with heroin addiction, arrest, and incarceration—first at Rikers Island and then five months in immigration detention, where he was held while he was fighting a deportation order.
-It was published by Random House – Ballantine Books.
+Susan Stellin is a freelance reporter and the author of Chancers, a dual memoir written with her husband Graham MacIndoe about his struggle with heroin addiction, arrest, and incarceration—first at Rikers Island and then five months in immigration detention, where he was held while he was fighting a deportation order.
+It was published by Random House – Ballantine Books in 2016.

 As a reporter, Susan has been a frequent contributor to The New York Times for more than 15 years, primarily covering the travel industry, transportation security, technology, and consumer advice.
-She has also written for New York magazine, The Guardian Weekend magazine, TheAtlantic.com, The Los Angeles Times, The Marshall Project, Travel + Leisure, Fast Company, Real Simple, Consumer Reports, and many other publications.
+She has also written for New York magazine, The Guardian, TheAtlantic.com, The Los Angeles Times, The Marshall Project, Nieman Reports, Travel + Leisure, Fast Company, Real Simple, Consumer Reports, and many other publications.
 Her first book, How to Travel Practically Anywhere, was published by Houghton Mifflin in 2006.